saketh-jakkula/k8s_assign/README.md

 Need to have a GCP account and create a project.
 Install gloud sdk if not running on a google cloud shell.

 Clone this repository.
-**Wrapper.sh** scripts runs all the steps of installing Demo application on both the Namespaces and configuring Ingress-nginx.
+**Wrapper.sh scripts runs all the steps of installing Demo application on both the Namespaces and configuring Ingress-nginx**.

 ## Installing the application.
 Script can be run from cloud shell or from any local shell.